Scenario Planning Publications

-A rigorous step-by-step “left-brain” process is the best way to harness the talents of intensely competent “left-brain,” “autistic” managers to imagine entirely novel situations, challenges,
+A rigorous step-by-step “left-brain” process is the best way to harness the talents of intensely competent “left-brain,” “autistic” managers to imagine entirely novel situations, challenges, opportunities – and strategies.

 We've Got to Stop Meeting Like This

 Many executives will use the same group of people to tackle all types of problems.
-But different problems will require different-sized groups, with different types
+But different problems will require different-sized groups, with different types of people.

 Losing the Bubble